Trow (folklore): General description

-The trows were one of the matters on which a taboo was imposed on speaking about them.
+It was considered taboo to speak about trows.
 It was also considered unlucky to catch sight of a trow, though auspicious to hear one speaking.

 Their portrayed appearance can vary greatly: in some telling gigantic and even multi-headed, as are some giants in English lore; else small or human-sized, like ordinary fairies, but dressed in grey.

-Trows consist of two kinds, the hill-trows (land trows) and sea-trows, and the two kinds are professed to be mortal enemies.
+Trows consist of two kinds, the hill-trows (land trows) and sea-trows, and the two kinds are said to be mortal enemies.

 Of the hill-dwelling types, it is said they can only appear out of their dwellings ("knowes"=knolls; "trowie knowes") after sunset, and if they miss the opportunity to return before sunrise, they do not perish but must await above ground and bide his time until "the Glüder (the sun) disappears again".

 The trows are fond of music and constantly play the fiddle themselves.
 Sometimes a human learns such tunes, and there are traditional tunes purported to have been learned from the supernatural creatures (cf. §Trowie tunes below).

 Tales are also told of human fiddlers being abducted by trows to their mounds, and although released after what seems a brief stay, many long years have elapsed in the outside world, and the victim turns to dust, or chooses to die.